Ted Coombs

 Ted Coombs (born 1954) is an American technology author, futurist, artist, and scientist.
 He set a Guinness World Record for roller skating across the United States in 1979.

 Work

-Born on June 19, 1954 as Ronald Alvin Schlemeyer, he was adopted on July 11, 1956 as Theodore James Coombs.
+Born on June 19, 1954, as Ronald Alvin Schlemeyer, he was adopted on July 11, 1956, as Theodore James Coombs.
 He was an early author of the "...for Dummies" series as well as over a dozen computer books, and a portrait artist.
-He is a futurist for the web site Futuristyx (formerly known as Future News Network) and information security expert at Risk Mitigate.
+He is a programmer for CognitiveAI, working on the development of AI systems capable of cognition.
+He developed the TedAgents reasoning system and information security expert at Risk Mitigate.

 Roller Skating

 In early 1979, Ted was living and working in the Hermosa Beach Animal Hospital in Hermosa Beach, California.
 One evening, while practicing roller skating, he had the idea that he would like to roller skate across the United States to protest the 1979 energy crisis that was causing long gasoline lines and gas rationing in 1979.
 He contacted KZLA Radio in Los Angeles, then an adult contemporary format station, and told them about his idea.
 They contacted United Artists who was then marketing Lorimar Productions' first movie, Americathon, a movie starring Harvey Korman and John Ritter.
 United Artists saw this as a way to promote the movie and sponsored his venture.